wger-project/docs/docs/api/routines.rst

 Days marked as "rest" can be used to pad training days and do not contain any exercises.

-The bottom row shows the *iteration* of the day, which is the number of times that day has occurred and is used to calculate the current weight, reps, etc. If a day needs a log to advance and it repeats, the iteration counter will not increase.

 Here is an example if the ``fit_in_week`` flag is set for the routine:

 .. list-table::